-In 1872 Heller and the settlers boarded a steamship in Copenhagen and sailed to Halifax where they transferred to another ship that took them to Saint John.
-There they boarded a paddlewheel steamer and traveled up the Saint John River to a tributary called the Salmon River.
-They disembarked and walked more than two miles into what was to be their home in northern New Brunswick.
-According to their agreement with the government of the province everyone over 18 years of age was given 100 acres of land.
+In 1872, Heller and the settlers journeyed across the Atlantic, beginning their voyage on a steamship from Copenhagen, then transferring ships in Halifax to reach Saint John.
+From there, they embarked on a paddlewheel steamer up the Saint John River, finally disembarking at a tributary known as the Salmon River.
+They then trekked over two miles into the wilderness to their new home in northern New Brunswick.
+As per the agreement with the provincial government, each settler over 18 years of age received 100 acres of land.

-The Danish settlers agreed to clear part of the land and to build a house of not less than 16 by 20 feet.
-The first immigrants were also promised jobs working on the railway.
-The pay was to be not less than one dollar a day.
-After three years the immigrants were to have at least 10 acres of their land under cultivation.
+The settlers agreed to clear a portion of the land and construct houses no smaller than 16 by 20 feet.
+Early immigrants were also promised employment on the railway, with wages no less than one dollar per day.
+After three years, the settlers were required to have at least 10 acres of their land under cultivation.

-In 1873 New Denmark had 111 people.
-Many of the single men in the original settlement quickly left.
-There were few single Danish women for them to marry and the work of carving a farm out of dense forest was difficult.
-They moved on to larger communities in the United States.
+By 1873, New Denmark had a population of 111.
+Many of the single men from the original settlement quickly departed, as the prospect of marrying Danish women was slim, and the task of transforming dense forest into farmland was demanding.
+They migrated to larger communities in the United States.

 The New Denmark Memorial Museum offers a deeper insight into this unique community, displaying a collection of portraits, farm machinery, small tools, china, books, and numerous artifacts belonging to the Danish settlers, as well as traditional Danish garments of the era.